-TONAWANDA lies on both sides of the creek; is a pleasant village, containing some two thousand inhabitants and derives its name from the Indian of swift running water, which term is rather mysterious, the Creek being very deep and sluggish.
-This village in the years '48 and '9, also put up
+Tonawanda lies on both sides of the creek; is a pleasant village, containing some two thousand inhabitants and derives its name from the Indian of swift running water, which term is rather mysterious, the Creek being very deep and sluggish.

-The Village-ita pretensions.
+The Village-its pretensions.